NeymarJohn/grpc_working/doc/interop-test-descriptions.md

 Client asserts:
 * call was successful
-* received SimpleResponse.username is valid.
-Depending on whether a service account key file or GCE credentials was used, client should check against the json key file or GCE default service account email.
+* received SimpleResponse.username is in the json key file used by the auth library to obtain the authorization token
 * received SimpleResponse.oauth_scope is in `--oauth_scope`

 ### per_rpc_creds

 Similar to the other auth tests, this test is only for cloud-to-prod path.

-This test verifies unary calls succeed in sending messages using a JWT credentials set on the RPC.
+This test verifies unary calls succeed in sending messages using an OAuth2 token that is obtained out of band.
+For the purpose of the test, the OAuth2 token is actually obtained from the service account credentials via the language-specific authorization library.

 The test
 - uses the flag `--service_account_key_file` with the path to a json key file downloaded from https://console.developers.google.com.
 Alternately, if using a usable auth implementation, it may specify the file location in the environment variable GOOGLE_APPLICATION_CREDENTIALS
+- uses the flag `--oauth_scope` for the oauth scope.
+For testing against grpc-test.sandbox.google.com, "https://www.googleapis.com/auth/xapi.zoo" should be passed as the `--oauth_scope`.

 Server features:
 * [UnaryCall][]